electron/electron/docs/api/desktop-capturer.md

 and calls `callback(error, sources)` when finished.

-`sources` is an array of [`DesktopCapturerSource`](structures/desktop-capturer-source.md) objects, each `Source` represents a screen or an individual window that can be captured.
+`sources` is an array of [`DesktopCapturerSource`](structures/desktop-capturer-source.md) objects, each `DesktopCapturerSource` represents a screen or an individual window that can be captured.

 [`navigator.webkitGetUserMedia`]: https://developer.mozilla.org/en/docs/Web/API/Navigator/getUserMedia